Your Body Isn’t Failing You ~ Navigating Weight & Self-Care in Perimenopause

 An Intuitive Approach to Midlife Nourishment

-Here are a few gentle principles I offer women who are ready to move beyond the control-acceptance pendulum and into something more grounded, attuned, and sustainable:
+Here are a few gentle principles I offer women who are looking to move beyond the control-acceptance pendulum and into something more grounded, attuned and sustainable:

 1. Respect the body you’re in